connor-kolb-13/georgia-sweets-group-10/README.md

 1. Yesterday I worked with the prototype through Justinmind with Trent, making minor edits and changes.
 2. Today I organized the tasks into the task chart so the trello board can be finalized.
-   3)I am not having any obstacles at the moment!
+3. I am not having any obstacles at the moment!

 ## March 6th Stand Up